openfaas/openfaas-cloud/docs/README.md

 ### Pre-reqs

-* Kubernetes or Docker Swarm
+* Kubernetes or Docker Swarm (Docker cannot be running with XFS as a backing file-system due to buildkit restrictions)
 * Registry account - Docker Hub account or private registry with TLS
 * OpenFaaS deployed with authentication enabled
 * Extended timeouts for the queue-worker, gateway and the backend provider